 It’s important to mention here that a limit is placed on Social Security taxes.
 This limit is set via the maximum level of taxable income.
 For the 2022 tax year, the taxable income limit is $147,000; in the 2023 tax year, this number will amount to $160,200.

 This, however, does not extend to Medicare taxes, which have no similar limit set.

 Benefits of OASDI

 The OASDI program provides several Social Security benefits to eligible individuals and their dependents.
 These benefits include retirement benefits, disability benefits, and survivor benefits.

-The OASDI program provides several benefits to support eligible individuals and their dependents financially.
+The OASDI program provides several benefits to financially support eligible individuals and their dependents.

 Retirement benefits are the most common benefit provided by the OASDI program.
 These benefits are paid to individuals who have reached full retirement age and have worked enough years to qualify for benefits.
 The retirement benefits received are based on the individual’s lifetime earnings.